-Lemongrass plant is cultivated in many homes for it's medicinal and mostly, culinary values.
+Lemongrass plants are cultivated for their medicinal and mostly, culinary values.
 They can be found growing wildly especially in Southeast Asia where lemongrass thrives in warm weather.
-They are often added to stews, curry and tea for its citrusy fragrance.
+They are often added to stews, curries and teas for its citrusy flavour and fragrance.

-The lemongrass plant grows well in tropical country and can be found in most home gardens.
-Due to the warm weather, lemongrass grows easily.
-It may be mistaken for grass as it grows tall and looks like wild grass.
-Not a surprise because lemongrass belongs to the grass family.
-Besides that, fresh lemongrass is also sold in wet markets or supermarkets.
-In other parts of the world, lemongrass is sold dried, frozen or even in powder form.
+The lemongrass plant grows well in tropical countries and can be found growing wildly and also in most home gardens.
+Due to the warm weather, they thrive easily.
+It may be mistaken for wild grass as its leaves are quite thin and long.
+This is not a surprise because lemongrass actually belongs to the grass family.
+In Asian countries, fresh lemongrass is sold at wet markets or supermarkets.
+In other parts of the world, it is sold as dried, frozen or even in powder form.

 As an ingredient, lemongrass is commonly used in Southeast Asian cuisine.
-In Malaysia, Burma, Indonesia or even Singapore, lemongrass is often blended together with other ingredients into a chilli paste to make various curries.
-Lemongrass is also added to soups or eaten raw as it gives a light hint of citrus smell once chewed on but does not have any acid like a citrus fruit would have.
-The subtle hint of spiciness from lemongrass adds a very pleasant flavour to the dishes and even drinks such as cocktails.
-The flavour and aroma of lemongrass are great when paired with ingredients like chillies, shallots, garlic and cilantro.
-Lemongrass also goes well with sweet drinks or food.
+In Malaysia, Burma, Indonesia and Singapore, it is often blended together with other ingredients into a chilli paste to cook various types of curries.
+Lemongrass is also added to soups or eaten raw as it gives a light hint of citrus fragrance when bitten into.
+However, it does not contain any acid like that of a citrus fruit.
+The subtle hint of spiciness from the lemongrass adds a very pleasant flavour to dishes and even drinks such as cocktails.
+Its flavour and aroma are great when paired with ingredients like chillies, shallots, garlic and cilantro.
+Lemongrass goes well with sweet drinks and dishes.

 In traditional medicine, lemongrass is also used to cure a cold, cough and fever.
 Heinerman's Encyclopedia of Healing Herbs suggests consuming lemongrass water every four hours to cure fever.
 Other usages of lemongrass in traditional medicine include treatment for nervous and gastrointestinal disorders, nausea and menstruation problems and ailments like headaches, muscle cramps, spasms and rheumatisms.
 There are also claims on weight loss after drinking lemongrass tea as it has a low amount of calories and carbohydrate.
 However, there has not been any studies supporting these claims.

-Get lemongrass which is firm, tight and not wrinkly.
-It should also not have any bruises especially at the bottom-most part of the plant.
+Choose lemongrass which is firm, tight and not wrinkly.
+It should not have any bruises especially at the bottom-most part of the plant.
 The outer layers of the lemongrass that are kept for a long period of time are dry and browned.

 Remove the bottom tip of the lemongrass stalk which may be browned or dry.
-Then, cut off 6-8 cm from the bottom as it is the softest part of the stalk.
+Then, cut 6-8 cm of the stalk from the bottom.

 Remove the outer leaf which is usually hard to expose the softer leaves.
-The knife should be able to pierce through the stem.
+The knife should be able to cut through the stem easily.

-Depending on the recipe, blend, pound or slice lemongrass.
-If the intention is to just absorb the aroma of the lemongrass, lightly pound the tip of the lemongrass and add it into your dish or use it as to brush oil on food when grilling.
+Depending on the recipe, blend, pound or slice the lemongrass.
+If the intention is just to absorb its aroma, lightly pound the tip of the lemongrass and add it into your dish.
+It can also be used to brush oil onto food during grilling.